Swiss Bob: Construction and opening

 Construction of the Bob began in 1984.
 The track consisted of green gutters with a snow-colored interior and was built between the trees.
-A soft opening was held on March 27, 1985 during a press conference with a team of European bobsleigh riders.
-On April 4, 1985, the Bob would open to the general public.
+A soft opening was held on 27 March 1985, during a press conference with a team of European bobsleigh riders.
+On 4 April 1985 the Bob opened to the general public.

 Operation

 For the 1996 season, the hard nylon wheels were replaced with rubber ones to reduce noise and run a little faster on the track.
 Two years later in 1998, the queue line's capacity was expanded and the entire meandering covered and equipped with televisions.
 Then in 2000, a brand new computer control system would be installed.

 The Bob received new trains during the 2005 season.
 Each row would have two riders rather than a single.
 Meanwhile, the original trains were shipped to Six Flags Over Texas in Arlington, Texas, where they were being used on La Vibora.

 In 2012, the queue house was refurbished with a new color scheme and signs.
 A single rider entrance was added to the Bob in 2013.

 During the 2017 and 2018 season, the Bob had several issues and was closed for several months in order to fix these.
 These included issues with trains rolling back on the lift hill and issues with the brakes.
 Since 2017, the Bob closed down during rain, as the brakes were unable to stop the trains when the track was wet.